Steven-Douglass/batch-demo/README.md

 # Spring Batch Item Generator
-This project consists of three parts
+This project consists of three parts:
-- A Spring Boot backend which includes Spring Batch data processing and an API
+- A Spring Boot backend which includes Spring Batch data processing and a web API
-- An Angular front end to call the Spring Boot backend API methods and display our data
+- An Angular front end to call the Spring Boot backend API methods and display data
-- A PostgreSQL database to store the application data
+- A PostgreSQL database to store application data

 ## How to run this project
 This project requires Docker and Docker Compose to run.
+In the project root directory run the build.sh script to launch the application.
+Alternatively, the below manual steps can be followed.

  The first step is to build the Spring Boot Backend.

 ```
 cd /batch-demo-be

-./mvnw clean install -DskipTests
+./mvnw clean install
-or (If Maven is installed)
-mvn clean install -DskipTests
 ```

 The next step is to run the docker-compose.yml file.
 This will create individual containers for the Spring Boot backend, the Angular frontend, and the PostgreSQL database.